Interested in Leanplum?

 Moreover, marketers can learn more about their users by asking them to rate their app on the App Store.
 This offers key information about user experience.
 With this information, marketers can optimize their app to improve their average rating, eventually leading to more app downloads.
 With more users and more returning customers, conversion rates will increase, providing a better return on investment.

-To find out how to better engage your audience through mobile app messaging, visit Leanplum’s 6 Minute Guide to Mobile Messaging.
+To find out how to better engage your audience through app notifications and mobile app messaging, visit Leanplum’s 6 Minute Guide to Mobile Messaging.